Green Homes Grant

 The cost of installing these improvements under the scheme isn't regulated in any way, so it's always worth getting a quote outside of the scheme to see how it compares.

 The Government has said it will be scrutinising applications, including the prices people are quoted to try to prevent overcharging.
-But it's important to always get at least three quotes before going ahead with any work under the scheme, to make sure you're not being ripped off.
+But it's important to get at least three quotes - if there's time - before going ahead with any work under the scheme, to make sure you're not being ripped off.

 Watch out for cold callers trying to get you to sign up to work under the Green Homes Grant scheme – we've seen a few reports of this.
 Always make sure you go through the Government's official site, and make sure your installers are certified with TrustMark and the Microgeneration Certification Scheme.